Can you collect unemployment after being incarcerated in the US?

 You need a job to claim unemployment.
 Why?

-In short, you must be employed or actively seeking a job to qualify for unemployment.
+In short, you must have a recent work history and be available for and actively seeking work to qualify for unemployment.

 What are the eligibility requirements to receive weekly unemployment benefits?

-If you are in Florida, recent changes to state unemployment benefits eligibility include:
+If you are in Florida, current eligibility rules include:

 - You must have lost your job through no fault of your own.